YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (KONO KAGA eDAtion).md

 * Skill:
   * Increases experience gained by CV by 15%
   * Increases Reload for CVL by 15%, does not stack with other command skills that have similar effect.

-* Loadout: 6/2/0
+  * Has a 6/2/0 loadout.

 * Desc:
 >Saddled with the much reviled F/F/B loadout and a useless (in combat) primary skill, it's hard to justify her use in most fleets - until you realise just how useful Reload is for CVL, and how cheap and effective a full CVL backline can be.
 Manual only, but the results are guaranteed; and if you need the exp boost, keep one 0LB around specifically for that purpose.

 #### ![CV](https://azurlane.koumakan.jp/w/images/1/1b/WaspChibi.png "USS Wasp") - [USS Wasp](https://azurlane.koumakan.jp/Wasp)
-* Skill: When there is a Royal Navy ship in the Main Fleet, every time Wasp launches an airstrike, there is a 30% (50%) chance of launching another round of airstrike with Spitfires.
+* Skill:
+  * When deployed w/ at least 1 HMS backliner and upon airstrike launch, 50% chance to launch a Spitfire squadron.

-* Loadout: 3/3/2
+  * Has a 3/3/2 loadout.

 - Desc: "SMOL WASP YO"
 >The cheapest CV in the game, by virtue of her Blue rarity... and that's pretty much it, as far as remarkable features go.